MitchellDavies/CS4001-Payload-Generator/README.md

 # CS4001-Payload-Generator
-Module 1:Payload Generator
+Module 1: Payload Generator

 Task: Create a tool for creating desired payloads for a target system.

-Details: This tool may be used throughout theclass and will need to be updated to fit future challenges.
+Details: This tool may be used throughout the class and will need to be updated to fit future challenges.
 A modular approach to its creation is best.

 Features: